autarctechelias/Joulie-16-LCD/README.md

 Shift LV → Pi Pin 1

 * When directly connecting the LCD to the Pi, power the LCD from Pin 1 instead of Pin 2 from the Pi
-* Connect the BMS over an USB OTG Cable to the micro USB connector labeled **USB** on the Pi
+* Connect the Pi to the same network as the BMS.
+This can be through a switch as long as they're in the same network and the Pi can receive the UDP Multicast packets
-* Power up the Pi from the second micro USB
+* Power up the Pi
 * The Pi should boot within ~2 minutes
 * You should now see the battery status on the LCD
 * Now you can open up a browser and go to (http://autarctech-bms/) to view the web interface.